Wall Street loses ground and oil prices tumble after OPEC+ says it will step up production

-NEW YORK — (AP) — Stocks fell in morning trading on Wall Street Monday and oil prices fell to a four-year low as the OPEC+ group announced plans to boost output.
+NEW YORK — (AP) — Stocks fell in morning trading on Wall Street Monday and oil prices fell to a four-year low as the OPEC+ group announced plans to increase output.

-The losses were broad.
-Roughly 75 percent of stocks and every sector within the S&P 500 lost ground.
+There were more gainers than losers within the S&P 500 index, but the market was weighed down by losses in technology stocks and other big companies.
+Apple slumped 3.1%, while chipmaker Nvidia fell 0.8%.
+Tesla fell 3.7%.

-Berkshire Hathaway fell 5.5% for one of the market's bigger losses.
+Berkshire Hathaway fell 4.8%.
 Legendary investor Warren Buffett announced over the weekend that he would step down as CEO by the end of the year after six decades at the helm.
-He will remain chairman of the board of directors.
+Buffett will still be chairman of the board of directors.

 The OPEC+ group of eight oil producing nations announced over the weekend that it will raise its output by 411,000 barrels per day as of June 1.
 U.S. benchmark crude oil fell as much as 4% overnight before moderating.